The goal of this course is mastery of the content.

 • Canvas.
 The primary way that we will use Canvas is to host Waymaker, which is the principal “text” in this course.
 You will find the Waymaker modules under the Modules tab in Canvas.
 Please note that the Canvas gradebook only records your scores from the Waymaker module quizzes, and your scores on the two midterm exams.
 The official gradebook for this class is in my office.
 If you ever want to know where you stand in the course, just send me an email.

 • Weekly Google Hangouts.
 Every Wednesday at 7pm, we will have a Google hangout to give me an opportunity to talk to you about what we’re learning, and to give you an opportunity for you to ask questions of me in a virtual face-to-face environment.
 These hangouts will automatically be recorded and archived on YouTube.com so if you can’t make the hangout live, you can watch the recording.
 The URL for each hangout will be published on twitter.
+The first hangout will be done from the Hurley Conference Center (HCC) 327, so if you want to see me in person, feel free to come by.
+The first hangout will also be streamed and archived, so if you can’t make it in person, no worries.
+You can watch it online.

 • Study Groups.
 Each of you will be assigned to a study group to help each other learn and to complete several group activities.
 You may find it useful to do these activities in Google Drive.
 I will post information about study groups later this week, in time for the first study group assignment.